Text by CLOT Magazine

-Last month Barbican brought us the UK premiere of two immersive audiovisual performances.
-An evening curated by Estela Oliva, who was presenting her new project Clon.
-Taking place at Barbican’s Milton Court Concert Hall we could see the techno producer Dasha Rush performing Antarctic Takt – a glimpse into the uninhabited lands of Antarctica made in collaboration with visual artist Stanislav Glazov (also known as Lichtpfad).
+Last month Barbican brought us the UK premiere of two immersive audiovisual performances – an evening curated by Estela Oliva, who was presenting her new project Clon.
+Taking place at Barbican’s Milton Court Concert Hall, we could see the techno producer Dasha Rush performing Antarctic Takt – a glimpse into the uninhabited lands of Antarctica made in collaboration with visual artist Stanislav Glazov (also known as Lichtpfad).

-The duo has also collaborated in the most recent Dark Hearts of Space exploring the extreme nature of a Black Holes and delving into the depths of science and technology.
-The performance began with a 3D image of Dasha’s face in which she explained why she chose to explore this desolated land: a personal getaway from disastrous effects of humankind.
+The duo has also collaborated in the most recent Dark Hearts of Space, exploring the extreme nature of Black Holes and delving into the depths of science and technology.
+The performance began with a 3D image of Dasha’s face in which she explained why she chose to explore this desolate land: a personal getaway from the disastrous effects of humankind.
 Images flowed from molecular crystalline snowflakes to the otherworldly sub-zero landscape of Antarctica hand in hand with clanging frequencies and sinuous rhythms.

-As a project, Bastet – the name of an Egyptian goddess closely linked to music and female power – arrived firstly in the form of the second album released by LCC on Editions Mego.
-In taking the project to the stage, Pedro Maia adds elements of his practice; exploring and expanding the aesthetic and technological possibilities of an analogue film such as 16mm and 8mm material.
+As a project, Bastet – the name of an Egyptian goddess closely linked to music and female power – arrived first in the form of the second album released by LCC on Editions Mego.
+In taking the project to the stage, Pedro Maia adds elements of his practice, exploring and expanding the aesthetic and technological possibilities of an analogue film such as 16mm and 8mm material.

 An elegantly curated night that brought insightful reflections on natural landscapes and our technological impact on them.